natintosh/intl_phone_number_input/README.md

 # Intl Phone Number Input

-A single and customizable flutter package for international phone number input
+A simple and customizable flutter package for international phone number input

 ### What's new
     * onInputChanged now returns a new PhoneNumber Model